St Marychurch & District Action Group St Marychurch, Torquay, South Devon, UK.

 An independent information website.
 Financed by the sole owner and copyright owner ©J.M.L.

 All Rights Expressly Reserved.
 Protected under UK copyright law.

 A fully constituted, non-political Voluntary Community Partnership established in 1998.
-Membership £4 per year.
 We would like more volunteers to help.
 New members and voluteers are always welcome.
 Donations and sponsors for any of the groups projects are greatly appreciated.
-Contact details above if you can be of any assistance.
-Articles on areas action group volunteers have worked on and/or assisted over the past eleven years on this website.
+Contact Hon Secretary if you can be of any assistance.
+Articles on areas action group volunteers have worked on and/or assisted over the years on this website.
 The group are members of Greenspace Torbay - an umbrella organisation for friends and community groups in Torbay and Torbay in Bloom who oversee horticultural and environmental improvement projects on publicly owned land throughout Torbay.